Chart Color Schemes

 AreaSearch assessment positions Aspley ahead of most Australian regions for employment performance

-Employment growth over the past year was estimated at 10.9%.
-As of June 2025, 7,411 residents were employed, with an unemployment rate of 3.5% and workforce participation at 60.9%, below Greater Brisbane's rates of 64.5% and 4.1% respectively.
-Leading employment industries among residents include health care & social assistance, retail trade, and professional & technical services.
+As of June 2025, 7,411 residents are employed with an unemployment rate of 3.5%, which is 0.6% below Greater Brisbane's rate of 4.1%.
+Workforce participation in Aspley was 60.9%, compared to Greater Brisbane's 64.5%.
+Major employment sectors include health care & social assistance, retail trade, and professional & technical services.

-Manufacturing has limited presence with 4.8% employment compared to the regional rate of 6.4%.
-The predominantly residential area appears to offer limited local employment opportunities as indicated by Census data on working population versus resident population.
-In the 12 months preceding June 2025, employment increased by 10.9%, labour force increased by 10.6%, and unemployment rate fell by 0.3 percentage points in Aspley.
-In comparison, Greater Brisbane experienced employment growth of 4.4% and labour force growth of 4.0%, with a drop in unemployment rate of 0.4 percentage points.
-State-level data to Sep-25 shows Queensland's employment contracted by 0.23%, losing 8,070 jobs, with the state unemployment rate at 4.2%.
-National employment forecasts from May 2025 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Aspley's employment mix suggests local growth of approximately 6.9% over five years and 14.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Manufacturing has a limited presence with 4.8% employment compared to the regional average of 6.4%.
+Over the year ending June 2025, employment in Aspley increased by 10.9%, while labour force grew by 10.6%, reducing unemployment by 0.3 percentage points.
+In contrast, Greater Brisbane saw employment rise by 4.4% and unemployment fall by 0.4%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years nationally.
+Applying these projections to Aspley's employment mix suggests local growth of approximately 6.9% over five years and 14.2% over ten years.

 Frequently Asked Questions - Employment